 Anxiety Explained.

-First, without anxiety, we would not be here as a human race.
+Without anxiety, we would not be here as a human race.
 It is essential to our survival and day-to-day lives.
 It is the brain and body’s way of communicating that we need to take action or that there is a potential threat.
 This is helpful in certain situations like a house fire, we need to study for an exam, or meet a work deadline.
-Second, anxiety becomes a problem when it interferes with our daily lives and functioning, which can manifest in various ways (irritability, fatigue, difficulty concentrating, eating, or sleeping, etc.).
-Below are some common anxiety disorders, effective treatment interventions, and helpful resources.
+Anxiety becomes a problem when it interferes with our daily lives and functioning, which can manifest in various ways (irritability, fatigue, difficulty concentrating, eating, sleeping, avoidance behaviors, etc.) which can impact our overall well-being and happiness.

 Specific Phobias